 The State Government had appointed (February 2014) Lokayukta in pursuance to section 1 of the Sikkim Lokayukta Act, 2014.
 The Lokayukta comprised of chairperson, one judicial functionary, one administrative and one adhoc administrative member.
-The Lokayukta is empowered to investigate into administrative action taken by or with approval of a Minister or Secretary of Union or State Government either on receiving a written complaint by an aggrieved person or suomotu, relating to mal-administration, undue favour or corruption.
+The Lokpal is empowered to investigate administrative matters taken by or with approval of a Minister or Secretary of Union or State Government either on receiving a written complaint by an aggrieved person or suomotu, relating to mal-administration, undue favour or corruption.
 However, functions of Lokayukta were not defined in the notification issued in February 2014.
-The report indicating number of cases disposed off by Lokayukta during 2015-16 was not made available by State Government to Audit.
+The report indicating number of cases disposed off by Lokayukta during 2016-17 was not made available by the State Government to Audit.